 Organized by Multicultural Affairs, MAAC is composed of Columbia College and Columbia Engineering undergraduate students to work toward a more respectful, accountable and socially just campus environment.
 In partnership with students, student organizations, Multicultural Affairs and campus partners, the council strives to continue creating a community in which students of all identities are supported, valued and celebrated.

-All Columbia College and Columbia Engineering undergraduates students who will be fully enrolled through the 2021-22 academic year are eligible to apply.
+All Columbia College and Columbia Engineering undergraduates students who will be fully enrolled and on campus through the 2024-25 academic year are eligible to apply.